thakkarnetram/mp4-js-compressor/standalone-script/README.md

 # 🎬 MP4 Bulk Compressor

-A  Node.js tool to **compress bulk MP4 files locally** with decent quality and reduced size — faster and more private than online sites.
+A  Node.js tool to **compress bulk MP4 files locally** with decent quality and reduced size — reliable and more private than online sites.

 ---